Input files supports 3 types

 Tabular Files

-$ perl GetFun_CCycdb.pl -situation tabular -wd ./ -m diamond -f diamond -norm 0 -thread 10 -od ./output
+$ perl GetFun_CCycdb.pl -situation tabular -datadir /clusters/node1 -wd ./ -m diamond -f diamond -norm 0 -thread 10 -od ./result

-$ perl GetFun_CCycdb.pl -situation tabular -wd ./ -m diamond -f diamond -norm 1 -thread 10 -od ./output
+$ perl GetFun_CCycdb.pl -situation tabular -datadir /clusters/node1 -wd ./ -m diamond -f diamond -norm 1 -thread 10 -od ./result

 Output: